Last Updated

 - Know what to do if there's a crisis where you are overseas.

-- Keep a list of contacts in case you need assistance.
+- Keep a hard copy list of contacts in case you need help.
+Emergency contacts for each country are listed in our travel advisories.

 - Read the Consular Service Charter to understand how we can help Australians overseas.